-A young artist and comics fan had been surprised by Bob Carolgees and Spit the Dog and taken to the headquarters of Marvel UK where they’d be put to work contributing a page to one of their comics.
-When it was announced this would be for an as-yet-unreleased comic based on my new favourite cartoon I immediately started recording it.
+A young artist and comics fan by the name of Christopher McRoberts had been surprised by Bob Carolgees (and Spit the Dog) and taken to the headquarters of Marvel UK and put to work contributing a page to one of their comics.
+When it was announced this would be for an as-yet-unreleased comic based on my new favourite cartoon I immediately started recording the show.
 Well, once the VHS tape got up to speed anyway.

 I have a distinct memory of playing that section back and pausing it at the exact moment Cilla or Bob held up the premiere issue of The Real Ghostbusters so I could try to see the date.
 All I could make out on the fuzzy pause screen was “March” and it had been mentioned it was going to be fortnightly.
 Knowing how Marvel UK dated their comics with that of the next issue (kind of like an expiry date) I patiently waited.
 When I say that I obvious mean very impatiently, running to the newsagents each Saturday to see if it was out yet.

 The morning of 12th March 1988 lives rent free in my head to this day.
-(Isn’t it strange the things we remember?)
-It was the last Saturday the new comic could be released for its cover date to include this month.
+It was the last Saturday the new comic could be released for its cover date to include the month of March.
 My dad left for the newsagent and I sat by the window in our upstairs living room waiting for him to return.
 When I saw him walking up the lane I was filled with excitement but he had returned with no comic.
 The newsagent had told him it wasn’t there and they had just the one box left to open so in all likelihood it was late.

-Back in 1988 I may have been really enjoying the cartoon every week, but it was the comic that cemented me as a super fan.
+Back in 1988 I was really enjoying the cartoon every week, but it was the comic that cemented me as a super fan.
 Years of comics, books, toys, records, videos and more were to follow and, more importantly, some very happy memories.